Form 8974: How startups can use R&D credits to offset payroll taxes

 3. The savings compound.
 A startup claiming $250,000 in R&D payroll credit keeps that cash instead of sending it to the IRS.
 Over three or four years, before the company becomes profitable, the cumulative savings can reach seven figures.
 That is runway, hiring capacity, and product development funding that would otherwise vanish into payroll tax deposits.

+You need three things: gross receipts under $5 million in the current year, no gross receipts before the five-year window ending with the current year, and qualified research expenses.
+Miss any one of these and the election is unavailable.
 Not every company with R&D credits can use this election.
 The 8974 eligibility rules target genuinely early-stage businesses, not established companies trying to shift credits between tax types.

 1. Gross receipts of $5 million or less for the current year.
 Your business must have gross receipts of less than $5 million in the tax year for which you are claiming the credit.
 Gross receipts include total sales, services, investments, and other income before any deductions.